bridgentai/AutoClose-AI-/replit.md

 - `/subjects` - Student view of all subjects in their class group
 - `/subject/:id` - Subject detail with teacher info and categorized assignments (pending/past)
 - `/calendar` - Student calendar filtered by enrolled course
-- `/courses` - Teacher management of class groups
+- `/courses` - Teacher management of class groups (only accessible to teachers)
+  - Dynamically fetches courses from backend (filtered by profesorId)
+  - Groups courses by grupo (class group) to avoid duplicates
+  - Shows empty state if director hasn't assigned courses yet
 - `/course/:cursoId` - Teacher assignment creation and calendar for a specific group

 ### Backend Architecture